 Maria Montessori did not believe that reading, writing, spelling and language should be taught as separate entities.
 Pre-primary children are immersed in the dynamics of their own language development and the Montessori approach provides a carefully thought-out program to facilitate this process.
 Oral language acquired since birth is further elaborated and refined through a variety of activities such as songs, games, poems, stories and classified language cards.

 Indirect preparation for writing begins with the practical life exercises and sensorial

-he intricacies of non-phonetic spelling and grammar.
+the intricacies of non-phonetic spelling and grammar.
 Because children know what they have written, they soon discover they can read back their stories.
-Reading books both to themselves and others soon follows.Children learn English, Hindi and Kannada.
+Reading books both to themselves and others soon follows.Children learn English, Hindi and Tamil.
 Language comes naturally to children.
 We encourage tri-lingual work, but currently support only Hindi as additional language fro writing and may start Kannada eventually.

 Mathematics is a way of looking at the world, a language for understanding and expressing measurable relationships inherent in our experience.
 A child is led to abstract ideas and relationships by dealing with the concrete.
 The child's mind has already been awakened to mathematical ideas through the sensorial experiences.
 The child has seen the distinctions of distance, dimension, graduation, identity, similarity and sequence and will now be introduced to the functions and operations of numbers.
 Geometry, algebra and arithmetic are connected in the Montessori method as they are in life.
 For instance the golden bead material highlights the numerical, geometrical and dimensional relationships within the decimal system.
 Through concrete material the child learns to add, subtract, multiply and divide and gradually comes to understand many abstract mathematical concepts with ease and joy.